Pinchas Cohen, M.D.

 Dean, PROFESSOR OF GERONTOLOGY, MEDICINE AND BIOLOGICAL SCIENCES, USC

-Pinchas Cohen, MD, trained in Stanford and held his first faculty position at the University of Pennsylvania from 1992 to 1999.
+Pinchas Cohen, MD, was trained at Stanford University and held his first faculty position at the University of Pennsylvania from 1992 to 1999.
 Until 2012, he was a professor and Vice Chair for Research at the Mattel Children’s Hospital at UCLA, as well as the Co-Director of the UCSD/UCLA Diabetes Research Center.

 He holds several patents for novel peptides and is the Cofounder of CohBar, a biotechnology company developing mitochondrial peptides for diseases of aging.
 Cohen has published over 300 papers in top scientific journals focusing on aging, diabetes, Alzheimer’s, cancer, growth hormone/IGF-biology and the emerging science of mitochondrial-derived peptides, which he pioneered.

-Cohen is leading several new initiatives at the USC Leonard Davis School, including the development of a center for digital aging, and a major focus on the creation of tools for “personalized aging”, an approach he has been spearheading for the purpose of garnering the latest technologies such as genomics towards individualizing healthy aging strategies, that has been featured in the Milken Global Conference and in the Bloomberg Longevity Economy Conference.
+Cohen is leading several new initiatives at the USC Leonard Davis School, including the development of a center for digital aging.
+He carries a major focus on the creation of tools for “personalized aging” in which he utilizes the latest technologies towards individualizing healthy aging strategies, that has been featured in the Milken Global Conference and in the Bloomberg Longevity Economy Conference.

 aging critical publications